How To Feed A Loon

 Prepare the Soup

 • Drain the beans, rinse, place in a pot, and cover with a couple of inches of water.
-Add about 1 tsp of salt.
+Add about 1 teaspoon of salt.
 Bring to a boil and then simmer for 1 hour, or until the beans are tender.
 Remove from heat, drain, and set aside.

 • Heat the oil over medium heat in a large pot or Dutch oven.
 Add the onions, carrots, celery, and leek and sauté until starting to soften, about 15 minutes.